groq/groq-typescript/README.md

 ### Retries

 Certain errors will be automatically retried 2 times by default, with a short exponential backoff.

-Connection errors (for example, due to a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, and >=500 Internal errors will all be retried by default.
+Connection errors (e.g. due to network connectivity problems), 408 Request Timeout, 409 Conflict, 429 Rate Limit, and >=500 Internal errors will all be retried by default.

-You can use the `maxRetries` option to configure or disable this:
+You can use the `maxRetries` option to configure or disable retries:

 <!-- prettier-ignore -->
 ```js